q3aql/dotfiles/README-spectrwm-polybar.md

  * **`Set Screensaver (Optional):`**

-    * The configuration file set 'xautolock' with 20 minutes as screensaver:
+    * The configuration file set `xautolock` with 20 minutes as screensaver:
     * You can change the program between `xautolock` and `xscreensaver` editing the file `~/.config/spectrwm/startscreensaver.sh`:

       ```shell